loumonthjack/loumonthjack/README.md

 - 🤖 AI-augmented development workflows
 - 📐 Clean, maintainable, well-documented code

-**Open to collaborations** on projects pushing the boundaries of what's possible with AI-assisted development.
+**Open to collaborations** on projects pushing the boundaries of what's possible with AI-assisted and AI-agentic development.

 ---